hackeryarn/blog/content/post/dry.md

 published: false
 ---

-DRY has become a mantra for some.
-Any time that they see repetitive code, they want to extract it into its own function so that any modification ripple throughout the codebase.
-This practice makes sense for low level concepts but starts to quickly break down as code collides with the real world.
-With practice many developers learn how to just feel and "smell" ways to avoid pitfalls of blindly applying patterns.
-Just learning it through practice can be a long and torturous journey.
-In this article I hope to cover a few additional ways to look at repetitive code and show some of the poor applications of DRY.
+DRY has become a mantra throughout the industry.
+Any time that some developers see repetitive code, they want to extract it into its own function.
+It has become almost robotic to extract code and few people give a second thought to whether it makes sense all the time.

+Unfortunately, poor application of DRY can lead to brittle code where it's scary to change functionality because it could have a huge ripple effect on the rest of the code base.
+In this article I hope to show how this happens and cover other ways to look for abstractions.
+And even make an argument that duplication of good is good in the right setting.

 ## An example

 First off, let's ignore other forms of abstractions like classes, typeclasses, traits, or interfaces.
-I know how tempting it will be to use a cleaner form of abstraction throughout this article, but doing that would send us down a whole other slew of topics.
-I will leave it up to you to apply these concepts to whatever abstractions you have.
-Most of the concepts will be general enough that you can apply them anywhere.
-Using functions is just the lowest common denominator among different languages.
+I know how tempting it will be to use a cleaner form of abstraction throughout this article, but doing that would send us down a whole new set of rabbit holes.

+We will stick to using plain functions so that things are easy to reason about and apply more broadly.
+After all, functions are the common denominator among just about every programming language out there.

-Lets say we have some application code that calculates the salaries of employees.
-We start out with two types of employees, and as we look over the code we notice some repetition:
+Our example will consist of an application to calculate salaries of employees at different levels.
+We start out with two types of employees.
+And even with this little code, we already notice repetition creeping up:

 ```python
 def calculate_ic_compensation(employee):
     salary = 0